andrepimenta13/andrepimenta13/README.md

 # Hey!
 Welcome to my profile!
 How is it going? 👋😄

-I'm André Pimenta from Portugal 🇵🇹 and I'm a Quality Assurance Analyst who is passionate for IT and the whole process of developing software. 👨‍💻
+I'm André Pimenta from Porto (Portugal) and I'm a Quality Assurance Analyst who is passionate for IT and the whole process of developing software. 👨‍💻

 Not afraid to face challenges and love acquiring new skills and knowledge.
 In an area which is constantly evolving, I like to keep myself updated with what is going on in the world of IT so I spend some time reading websites, blogs, and some newsletters. 🤓